awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_QUERY_SUMMARY.md

 The SVL\_QUERY\_SUMMARY view contains a subset of data from the SVL\_QUERY\_REPORT view\.
 Note that the information in SVL\_QUERY\_SUMMARY is aggregated from all nodes\.

 **Note**
- The SVL\_QUERY\_SUMMARY view only contains information about queries executed by Amazon Redshift, not other utility and DDL commands\.
-For a complete listing and information on all statements executed by Amazon Redshift, including DDL and utility commands, you can query the SVL\_STATEMENTTEXT view\.
+ The SVL\_QUERY\_SUMMARY view only contains information about queries performed by Amazon Redshift, not other utility and DDL commands\.
+For a complete listing and information on all statements performed by Amazon Redshift, including DDL and utility commands, you can query the SVL\_STATEMENTTEXT view\.

 SVL\_QUERY\_SUMMARY is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.